 - Carefully follow instructions for reconstituting dehydrated items with water.

 - In addition to the following suggested food items, people should also have available the following handy items: airtight bins with lids, battery-powered lamps and hand-powered appliances.

 The following list suggests storage needs for one person.
 For more people, use your discretion.

 - Vegetables.
 Twenty-four 15-ounce cans.
 For example: corn, carrots, potatoes, yams, greens, tomatoes.

 - Soups.
 Twenty 8-ounce cans or dried.

 - Beans and peas.
-Twenty-four IS-ounce cans.
+Twenty-four 15-ounce cans.
 For example: kidney, baked, green and lima beans, sweet peas, split peas, lentils.

 - Meat.
 Fifteen 16-ounce cans.
 For example: sausages, Spam, chicken, ham, corned beef, meatballs, turkey.

 - Meat alternatives.
-One 2-pound package of dry egg powder and one 24-ounce jar of peanut butter.
+One 2-pound package of dry egg powder and one or two 16-ounce jars of peanut butter.